Nonye2K3/chia/Endurance.md

 Bytes written = output * 1000 * 512B
 TBW = output * 1000 * 512B / (1000^4) or (1024^4)

+To find out NAND writes, you will have use the vendor plugins for NVMe-cli.

+`sudo nvme <vendor name> help`

+Example with an Intel SSD

+`sudo nvme intel smart-log-add /dev/nvme0`

 ## Adding new models
 Please add your model string below if you want me to put it into my calculator and add to the list!